MSthe00/Maturbot/README.md

 This is my code for a Website where you can add and manage quotes.
 It is built using MySQL, PHP, HTML and a bit of CSS and JS.
+It currently runs on a Apache2 Server on a RaspberryPi

 Its features are: